Karlsburg87/PubSub/README.md

 - [x] Include a Dockerfile/Containerfile for easy deployment
 - [ ] Inlude a Cloud Build YAML file for easy CICD to GCP Cloud Compute Engine
 - [x] Add a Bash script for easy local deploy for testing using Buildah and Podman
+- [ ] Server Sent Events implementation for websites wanting to consume streams to display directly in the client UI
+- [ ] Implement front end web app for onboarding new users
+- [ ] Benchmarking
+- [ ] Unit tests